ImpishDeathTech/GZDoomRun/README.md

 # Loading multiple wads is done by seperating each wad name by a '%'
 gzdoomrun iwad DOOM.WAD with SIGIL_v1_21%SIGIL_v1_21_COMPAT%brutalv21
 ```
 gzdoomrun will launch as a gui application if no arguments are provided.
+When you select an IWAD from the list, it's key will appear in the "Path" input, which represents it's file stem.
+This input accepts these known file stems, as well as full paths, in case your IWAD is not a IWAD that I personally use or own.

+For the PWADs, either select the key or type it in.
+The list will automatically update based on what is contained within the input box.
+"Browse" buttons are provided alongside both of these inputs, so that you may browse your drive for either path.

 ## DMFlags
 The DMFlags section accepts the following constants and their related values: